s13o/simple-search/README.md

 - open a command line
 - navigate with it to a folder with sources of the project
 - run maven build by the command  `mvn clean install`.
-It will take a time because some maven dependencies could be downloaded and [Node.JS](https://nodejs.org/) && *[npm](https://www.npmjs.com/) will also be installed to `${user.home}` folder.
-I suppose you have permissions to download and install software locally
-(because I have not on my workstation, for example).
+It will take a time because some maven dependencies could be downloaded and [Node.JS](https://nodejs.org/) && [npm](https://www.npmjs.com/) will also be installed to `${user.home}` folder.
+I suppose you have permissions to download and install software locally (but I have not on my workstation, for example, and direct internet connection missed as well.
+It cause a lot of issues for me).
 Otherwise maven build will fail.
-- On success of build, please, navigate to subfolder [server](server) and run `mvn spring-boot:run`
+- On success of build, please, navigate to sub-folder [server](server) and run `mvn spring-boot:run`
 - The Search Server Spring Boot Application will be started on port 8080 and you will see starting logs like this
 ~~~~
 ....